biodiversitydata-se/SOS/Docs/WfsServiceGetStarted.md

 For example, for Trollhättans municipality there are more than 100 000 observations, therefore you need to add a filter to devide the the number of observations between several separate request.
 For example, you could separate request before and after a specified date: request 1) municipality = 'Trollhättan' AND startDate < '2016-01-01', request 2) municipality = 'Trollhättan' AND startDate > '2015-12-31'.

 ## Known problems
+Only V1.0.0 of WFS is supported currently.
+Problem using other versions occurred after an Geoserver update.
+We are working on a fix, but we do not know when a solution is in place.
+Specifying version is often made when making the connection to Geoserver.

 The WFS is using [GeoServer](https://geoserver.org/) and a plugin to GeoServer that has a [bug](https://github.com/ngageoint/elasticgeo/issues/122) leading to that requests sometimes stop being processed and no observations are returned until the server is restarted.
 This problem occurs about once a month.
 Currently we are restarting GeoServer once a day to try avoid that this problem affects users of the WFS.

 ## Support